 Talent transfers the resin suspension into 10 columns.
 Important Step

-Remove the flow through from the 10 columns [1], and then resuspend the resin each in 1 milliliter of Buffer C [2].
-Incubate for 1 hour at 4 degrees Celsius [3].
-Repeat the incubation in Buffer C one more time [4].
+Remove the buffer from the 10 columns [1], and then resuspend the resin each in 1 milliliter of Buffer C for detergent change [2].
+Incubate for 1 hour on ice [3].
+Repeat the washing and the incubation in Buffer C one more time [4].

 Shot of the solution dripping down from the small columns.
 Videographer: Take multiple shots, as this will be used later.